Someone recently asked me for a camera recommendation, a camera for wildlife photography – and specifically for taking photos of wildlife in Africa.

 Longer focal length lenses that ‘reach’ further into the distance are physically longer and have more glass and are heavier than short focal length lenses you would use for, say, photographing a dog standing nearby.

-Long focal length lenses are great if the animal is far away, but you don’t want to be caught with a long lens in a situation where the animal is ‘too near’ for the lens.
+Long focal length lenses are great if the animal is far away, but they can be too long.
+You don’t want to be caught with a long lens in a situation where the animal is ‘too near’ for the lens.

 So you need a zoom lens with a range that will cover from near to further away.
 The ‘near’ end is easy to recommend – maybe 35mm or 28mm.
 The far end is not so easy to recommend.
 Ideally you want 600mm – but that may mean too big and heavy a lens to be comfortable with.